datankai/eda-att-inai/README.md

 4. Is highly graphical, but explains each plot or chart clearly and relates it to the questions at hand.
 5. Uses plotly for the charts in this EDA.
 6. Draws meaningful conclusions.

+# Instructions
+1. Install the python packages: _jupyter_, _pandas_, _numpy_,_plotly_ and _cufflinks_
+2. Navigate in a command window to the repository folder and type `jupyter-notebook`
+3. Wait until a browser window is started with the jupyter console, and click in the _EDA.ipynb_ link